laprej/laprej-www/courses/rpi-csci-4220-2017-spring.md

 in some fundamental way is only 35 points even if you spent 100 hours of time on it.

+**Compatibility**: All assignments MUST compile and run on Ubuntu 14.04.

 ### Academic Integrity

 While I strongly encourage you to form study groups and work together